List of Vancouver Whitecaps FC records and statistics

 Vancouver Whitecaps FC is a Canadian professional soccer team based in Vancouver, British Columbia that competes in Major League Soccer (MLS).
-The Whitecaps are the 17th team of Major League Soccer and replace the USSF Division 2 team of the same name, which was owned and managed by the same group that operates the MLS team, and which played through the conclusion of that league's 2010 season.
+The Whitecaps are the 17th team of Major League Soccer and replaced the USSF Division 2 team of the same name, which was owned and managed by the same group that operates the MLS team, and which played through the conclusion of that league's 2010 season.
 The MLS team is the third to share the legacy of the Whitecaps name.

-This is a list of franchise records for the Vancouver Whitecaps, which dates from the 2011 to present.
+This is a list of franchise records for the Vancouver Whitecaps during the MLS period, dating from the 2011 MLS season to the present.